 The lower panel displays EFHs at different landing locations.
 These are greatest just short of the knuckle.
-At the sweet spot, just past the knuckle, EFH drops precipitously to about 1 m, although landing in this narrow region requires jumpers to control takeoff speeds very accurately to within about 1 m s^{-1} .
+At the sweet spot, just past the knuckle, EFH drops precipitously to about 1 m, although landing in this narrow region requires jumpers to control takeoff speeds very accurately to within about $1 \text{ m s}^{-1}$ .
 Landing at 11 meters, Vine's EFH was instead almost 4 meters, equivalent to falling from between one and two stories [34].
 She had also rotated backward in flight, landed on her lower spine and was paralyzed.
 Lower EFH would have decreased risk of injury, due to lower impact forces.

 Jumps with smaller EFHs can be created at similar costs.
-The green jump profile in the upper panel of Fig. 2 shows a possible jump design, see [3], of similar size with similar flight times that ensures constant (small) EFHs of about 1 m.
+The green jump profile in the upper panel of Fig. 2 shows a possible jump design, see Levy et al. [3], of similar size with similar flight times that ensures constant (small) EFHs of about 1 m.
 Interestingly, the convex shape of this jump is close to the original concave table-top inverted, showing that convex landing shapes are critically important for limiting EFHs.
 This alternative jump design would have lowered impact forces for landings at all locations.
 In 2002, the jury ruled in favor of Ms. Vine, agreeing that Bear Valley was responsible for providing unsafe jumps.

-3.2 Salvini v.
+Salvini v.
 Ski Lifts Inc.

 In 2004, Mr. Salvini attempted a table-top jump on skis in the terrain park of The Summit at Snoqualmie Ski Resort, in Washington state.
-Salvini overshot the intended landing location while traveling at typical skiing speeds [48], rotated backward during flight and landed on his back, ultimately suffering quadriplegia.
-The jury sided with Mr. Salvini and he was awarded a judgment of \$14M.
+Salvini overshot the intended landing location while traveling at typical skiing speeds [48],